-Enormous 'Mega-Fire' In Australia Engulfs 1.5 Million Acres
+Enormous 'Megafire' In Australia Engulfs 1.5 Million Acres

 Fire crews were preparing for what they believe will be a difficult night as the wind shifts and ramps up to 50 miles per hour.
 In parts of the fire-affected countryside, temperatures pegged out at 104 degrees Fahrenheit on Friday.

-Firefighter Andrew Beville, who was battling the Morton fire on the outskirts of the town of Penrose, near Wingello, told the Australian Broadcasting Corporation that he wasn't sure what would happen when the blaze reached the town.
+Firefighter Andrew Beville, who was battling the Morton fire on the outskirts of the town of Penrose, near Wingello, told the Australian Broadcasting Corp. that he wasn't sure what would happen when the blaze reached the town.

 "We just want to survive the night," he said.